 The ability to read and comprehend is a core value of NICC.
 A base reading assessment score or evidence of appropriate course completion is required prior to graduation.
 The ACCUPLACER® Reading assessment is administered to all program students unless a waiver is granted.
-Waivers may be granted for the following:
+Waivers may be granted for one of the following:

-- Recent high school graduate (within the last three years) with an un-weighted GPA of 2.67; - Previous degree attainment; or - Successful completion of 12 college credits with a grade of C or higher
+- Recent high school graduate (within the last three years) with a cumulative GPA of 2.67; - Previous degree attainment; - Successful completion of 12 college credits with a grade of C or higher

-Students who do not meet the minimal reading assessment level must enroll in a strategic reading course (RDG:030: Introduction to College Reading I, or SDV:092 Strategic Reading).
+Students who do not meet the minimum reading assessment level must enroll in a skill-building reading course (RDG:034: College Reading I or RDG:041 College Reading II).
 Students are strongly encouraged to enroll in this course prior to or during the first semester of their program of study.
-Incoming students who have enrolled and completed Adult Literacy brush up reading programs have met the core course requirements for RDG 030 and may enroll in SDV:092 Strategic Reading.
-Students who complete the Adult Literacy brush up course may retake the ACCUPLACER® assessment to determine if the required placement score is obtained.
+Visit www.nicc.edu/ courseplacement for more information on course placement assessments and prep.